ahotchkin/ahotchkin.github.io/_posts/2020-12-04-deploy_the_app.markdown

 <iframe src="https://giphy.com/embed/SQgbkziuGrNxS" width="480" height="300" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/rocket-snail-SQgbkziuGrNxS">via GIPHY</a></p>

-According to <a href="https://docs.oracle.com/cd/E19199-01/817-5759/dep_architect.html">Oracle</a>, a deployment architecture depicts the mapping of a logical architecture to a physical environment.
-The physical environment includes the computing nodes in an intranet or Internet environment, CPUs, memory, storage devices, and other hardware and network devices.
+According to <a href="https://docs.oracle.com/cd/E19199-01/817-5759/dep_architect.html">Oracle</a>, "a deployment architecture depicts the mapping of a logical architecture to a physical environment.
+The physical environment includes the computing nodes in an intranet or Internet environment, CPUs, memory, storage devices, and other hardware and network devices."

 I know, this was a bit hard for me to understand as well, but if I break it down I *think* that what it’s saying is a deployment architecture maps out the environment in which your application will run.
 Okay, that seems simple enough.
 I think.